kamile171/POS/README.md

 DELETE http://localhost:8080/fault/{faultId}

 ## a) Using Firefox browser
   1) Run the "jar" file.
-It should be in the email or in MS TEAMS folder "Lab3 Student Submissions".
+It should be in the MS TEAMS folder "Lab3 Student Submissions".
   (!!
 If default port (8080) is occupied, for Windows system use comand "java -jar -Dserver.port=8083 lab3.jar" to change the port !!)
   2) Open Firefox Browser.
   3) Click Burger menu on the top right.